waydegg/font-patcher/README.md

 this script.

 Some system TrueType fonts are un-patchable, however the Nerd Font script that this tool leverages won't raise any exceptions.
-From manually tests, it seems that a lot of these un-patchable fonts are non-english.
+From manual tests, it seems that a lot of these un-patchable fonts are non-english.